-Our application deadline for a fall 2017 admission is Thursday, December 1, 2016.
+Our application deadline for admission the following fall is December 1st annually.
 Applications submitted without all required documents will be considered incomplete and will not be reviewed for admission.

 We do not offer a terminal masters degree.
 All of our students earn a masters degree as they fulfill the requirements for the Ph.D.